 Have you lost the approval notice that U.S. Citizenship and Immigration Services (USCIS) issued in response to your I-130 family-based immigrant petition or other immigration application?
-Or perhaps you never received the USCIS notice, despite USCIS records showing that it was sent to you!
-You might need to use Form I-824 to ask the agency to send you a new notice.
+Or perhaps you never received the USCIS notice, despite USCIS records showing that it was sent to you.
+This is an important form to have in your records, for the purposes described below.
+So, you might need to use Form I-824 to ask the agency to send you a new notice, the procedures for which we also discuss below.

 USCIS often asks people to submit copies of its own approval notices as part of an immigration process.
 For example, after USCIS approves the initial Form I-130 for a family-based immigrant, if that person is in the U.S. and eligible to adjust status here, they would need to attach a copy of the I-130 to the adjustment of status packet before mailing it to USCIS.